-

 FHA backed home mortgage loans ALWAYS REQUIRE both a well and septic test.
 Furthermore, the well and septic system must meet certain conditions.
 For example:

-VA home loans ALWAYS will require a water test.
+VA home loans ALWAYS require a water test.
 See "water test requirements' below.

 USDA Rural Housing Loans follow FHA loan guidelines